All Episodes

 They have nuclear weapons, chemical weapons, weapons of mass destruction.

-Iran has been a member of the atomic energy inspection, allowed inspections.
+Iran has been a member of the Atomic Energy Inspection, allowed inspections.

-Uh they and yet Israel allows none.
+Yet Israel allows none.

-And we have a double standard because of the Jewish lobby and its power over the American government.
+We have a double standard because of the Jewish lobby and its power over the American government.

-He says, I read your book, this struck me, particularly from somebody in political life.
+This struck me, particularly from somebody in political life.

-You went on to say there's no doubt there's a strong aversion to criticizing Israel in this country.
+You went on to say, there's no doubt there's a strong aversion to criticizing Israel in this country.

 I wouldn't say it's all because of intimidation, but that's one factor.